-Are you looking for information on Mini gastric Bypass VS Gastric Bypass surgery?
+Are you looking for information on Mini gastric Bypass vs Gastric Bypass surgery?
 Both these surgeries have their own sets of benefits.
 However, only a bariatric specialist can best judge your eligibility and the success rate of that procedure.

 Gastric Bypass Before and After

-Obese or overweight individuals are at risk of fatal cardiac events, musculoskeletal disorders, and even some cancers.
 Weight loss surgery is a suitable option for extremely obese people with underlying medical chronic medical conditions such as diabetes and hypertension.

-, worldwide obesity has tripled since 1975.
+According to the World Health Organization,[1] worldwide obesity has tripled since 1975.

-What is the difference between a Mini Gastric Bypass and a Gastric Bypass?
+What Is the Difference Between a Mini Gastric Bypass and a Gastric Bypass?

 Criteria Mini-Gastric Bypass Roux-en-Y Gastric Bypass